-What You Need To Know Before You Buy
+What You Need To Know About The Best Police Scanner Before You Buy

 Radio amateurs have a very exciting, yet complicated world, with a lot of acronyms and terms you may think you understand, but end up seeing them used in a different way than what you expected.
 For that purpose, I’ll explore the technical side of police scanners, explaining every little acronym and complicated term for you to understand what you’re buying.

 What’s the first decision you have to make?